|

 • Science experiments

-One of the things my daughter loves most about homeschooling is that we get to go on so many more field trips than she did in public school when she was limited to one per year.
 When she can explore things and actually physically immerse herself into the learning she engages at a level I don’t otherwise see from her.
-Plus, her little sister enjoys tagging along.
+Plus, she is learning to love museums.

-Keep your children’s ages, activity level, and interests in mind when you pick a museum to visit.
-When I look for a museum to visit with my children I look for…
+When you pick a museum to visit, keep your children’s ages, activity levels, and interests in mind.
+When I look for a museum to visit with my children, I look for…

 • Education value